 Are you looking

-for the best chopsticks?
+for the best in chopstick craft?
 Something a bit more special than the typical

-inexpensive chopsticks found at the local import store?
+inexpensive pairs found at the local import store?
 And what makes a

 This means they are produced in poor countries such as China, Thailand